davestaxcp/CounterpartyTimeline2023/README.md

 ---

-I have pulled my information mentioned below from [this API call](https://codepen.io/ndlbl/pen/yLQVERj?editors=1111) and a few other sources:
+I have pulled my information from:

+[this API call](https://codepen.io/ndlbl/pen/yLQVERj?editors=1111) and a few other sources:

 The [filtered XCP asset list](https://github.com/Jpja/XCP-Asset-List/blob/main/xcp_assets_filtered.csv) from JPJA